dgaydukov/cert-aws/sa/files/sa.md

 * individual sharing - share resource with individual account

 ###### DataSync
-DataSync - online data transfer service that simplifies/automates/accelerates copying large amounts of data to and from s3/efs/FSx over the internet/Direct Connect.
+DataSync - online data transfer service that simplifies/automates/accelerates copying large amounts of data to and from s3/efs/FSx over the internet/DX.
 How it works:
 * uses a purpose-built network protocol and scale-out architecture to accelerate transfer to and from AWS.
 * automatically scales and handles moving files and objects, scheduling data transfers, monitoring the progress of transfers, encryption, verification of data transfers, and notifying customers of any issues